vuejsdevelopers/tutorials/vue.js/rapid-prototyping-vue/index.md

 * If you'd like to try out some new technology, you can use a prototype to explore it, instead of experimenting in a production environment

 Products take more time to make, requiring research and testing.
 On the other hand, prototypes require less time and fewer resources.
 We'll explore how to make a prototype instead of a product with modern web tools including Vue.js.

-*Note: this article was originally posted [here on the Vue.js Developers blog](http://vuejsdevelopers.com/2017/05/20/vue-js-safely-jquery-plugin/?jsdojo_id=cjs_sjp) on 2017/06/04

 ## An Example